-- 4.8.
+- 4.7.
+Where overseas formal study has been undertaken at a recognised quality assured institution, the learning outcomes must be assessed for equivalence to the Wintec module(s) for which formal credit is sought. - 4.8.
 Factors taken into account when assessing applications for FTOC include: - a) Equivalencies in the level of the previous study - b) Relevance of previous study to learning outcomes of the Wintec modules/programme - c) Currency of the previous study - d) Equivalencies in credit value (at both programme and module level) - 4.9.
 Individual programmes may choose to place limits on the amount of FTOC and specify these in their programme regulations. - 4.10.
 Students who have previously gained New Zealand Qualification Framework (NZQF) assessment standards included in the requirements for modules and / or programmes at Wintec will on request receive FTOC for those, if they are recorded on their NZQA Record of Achievement.
 These applications must be made to SEIC on the appropriate form, and be accompanied by the applicant's NZQA Record of Achievement, or a certified copy. - 4.11.
 Where NZQF assessment standards for which TOC has been given are integrated into a bundled module, applicants can negotiate with the Head of School / Centre Director or Team Manager, attendance requirements for these modules.
 Proportional fees reduction may also be considered by the Head of School where applicants are successful in gaining credit under these circumstances, but students should be aware this may impact on their eligibility for loans and allowances from StudyLink. - 4.12.
 FTOC for study passed at another educational institution will be entered on the applicant's academic record as a CR (credit) result for the module or unspecified credit awarded. - 4.13.
-FTOC for modules passed towards an incomplete Wintec qualification and reassigned to another Wintec qualification will retain their original result and the module is marked as 'reassigned'. - 5.
-Recognition of Prior Learning (RPL) also known as Informal Transfer of Credit (ITOC) - 5.1.
-Winter acknowledges that valid learning can take place outside of the current formal academic system.
-Such learning can include: - a) 'old world' qualifications (e.g. Trade Certificates) which are not automatically cross creditable to current qualifications; - b) work experience (both paid and unpaid); - c) formal and informal in-service training; - d) life experience and community involvement (e.g. hobbies, marae-based activities); - e) self-directed study; - f) non-formal study;
+FTOC for modules passed towards an incomplete Wintec qualification and reassigned to another Wintec qualification will retain their original result and the module is marked as 'reassigned'.

+5. Recognition of Prior Learning (RPL) - also known as Informal Transfer of Credit (ITOC)

+- 5.1.
+Wintec acknowledges that valid learning can take place outside of the current formal academic system.
+Such learning can include: - a) 'old world' qualifications (e.g. Trade Certificates) which are not automatically cross creditable to current qualifications; - b) work experience (both paid and unpaid); - c) formal and informal in-service training; - d) life experience and community involvement (e.g. hobbies, marae-based activities);